AUDIO VERSION: YouTube Podbean

 To properly understand this passage, you need to understand that these same Jewish leaders claim to be perfect in Yahweh’s sight.
 They say that they are totally righteous in the sight of God and that it’s a given that they’ll be welcomed into Heaven when they die.
 So this isn’t a case of a bunch of atheists accusing Jesus of being delusional.
 The modern day parallel would be a bunch of well-known and super respected Christian pastors suddenly announcing that Jesus is actually evil incarnate at the same time as they claim to be pleasing in His sight.
 It’s insanity.
 Jesus is saying, “You guys claim to be totally approved of by Yahweh while you stand here calling Him Satan.
 Are you kidding Me??”

 It isn’t the Holy Spirit that these Jews are blaspheming, it’s Yahweh Himself.
 This entire exchange takes place before anyone understands that there are multiple Gods, so to these Jews, the Holy Spirit and the Spirit of Yahweh are synonymous terms.
 Look through the Old Testament and notice all those references to the Spirit of the LORD where the word LORD is in all caps.
 Then flip to the very front or very back of your Bible and rifle through those notes that you never noticed were there which explain how your particular Bible was organized.
 Somewhere in those notes you’ll find it said that the Covenant Name of Yahweh was replaced in the text by an all caps LORD.
 This is a very common device in modern day English Bibles—everyone has decided that it’s okay to write Jesus but it’s not okay to write Yahweh.
-The result is a whole lot of confusion, because you don’t realize that Yahweh’s Name is used around 6,000 times in the Old Testament (see An Introduction to the Gods of the Bible).
+The result is a whole lot of confusion, because you don’t realize that Yahweh’s Name is used around 6,000 times in the Old Testament.

 The Old Testament is about Yahweh, not Christ, and not the Holy Spirit.
 So the next time you hear it said that “Christ is on every page of the Old Testament,” no, He’s really not.
 That is an absurd thing for any Christian to claim, yet it is a very common assumption that has been made possible in part by the fact that we intentionally scrub Yahweh’s Name out of the text.
 What can we say?
 We Christians really act like dingdongs sometimes.
 And by the time we’re done confusing ourselves about which God is being referred to where, it’s no wonder that we totally misunderstand so much of what Jesus said.